 While touring mining projects on analyst trips, Brent and I got to know each other.
 After many conversations, Brent convinced me of the advantages of being independent, which included the ability to state (write) my assessment of projects and companies exactly how I see them, and I decided to join Exploration Insights.
 I published my first piece— “Going where the reward exceeds risk”— in the December 6, 2015 letter (Issue No. 353), and from then on, I turned into an established contributor to the newslettter and stock picks.

-In 2017, Joe became the majority owner and publisher of Exploration Insights, and the new and much-improved website is a result.
-Today, the content of the letter, stock picks, and opinions is about what Joe is buying or selling in the mining sector.
-He is constantly reviewing new opportunities and evaluating the current portfolio, which involves a lot of phone calls, meetings and traveling extensively around the world to visit projects sites and attend conferences.
-The objective is to ultimately, arrive at well-reasoned investment conclusions that result in a well-rounded and well-researched product.
+In 2017, I became the majority owner and publisher of the EI Newsletter and Brent transitioned into the role of senior advisor.
+Today, the content of the letter, stock picks, and opinions are exclusively about what I am buying or selling in the (moslty) junior mining sector.
+I am constantly reviewing new opportunities and evaluating the current portfolio, which involves numerous phone calls, meetings, and travels to project sites and conferences.
+My objective is to arrive at well-reasoned investment conclusions that result in a well-rounded and well-researched product.
 I am only compensated from subscriptions, the return on my investments, and the occasional consulting service.

 Thanks for your interest in the EI story, and if you would like to dig depper, join the hundreds of subscribers that benefit from my insights on a weekly basis by subscribing now.
 Paul’s letter was US$140/month—that is the same price you pay today.